 • The hands-on activity modules also provide teachers with information on the goal behind each investigation.
-For example, the module "Matter and Energy: Dissolving a Sugar Cube" has a teacher version highlighting and outlining the learning that should occur during the investigation.
+For example, the module "Harnessing the Wind" has a teacher version highlighting and outlining the learning that should occur during the investigation.

 Materials are designed to build knowledge systematically, coherently, and accurately.